 Whenever possible, diagnostic tests and treatment of illnesses should be guided by sound evidence from well-designed scientific studies, and not by anecdote.
 One area of rapidly growing concern in the U.S. is the increasing dependence on habit forming and potentially harmful medications like opioids and tranquilizers to treat chronic pain, anxiety and insomnia.
 I share that concern and believe there are much better ways to address those problems, such as through physical therapy, regular exercise, yoga, meditation, relaxation techniques, psychotherapy and more.

 Beyond caring for patients, I moved to Colorado for the many outdoor activities available – rock climbing, skiing, backpacking, and more.
 While the climbing has faded into the past, cycling has taken its place.
-My two teenagers and I enjoy skiing, backpacking and traveling to new and familiar places, both at home and abroad.
+With my family, I enjoy cycling, exercise in many forms, backpacking, and traveling to both new and familiar places, at home and abroad.

 Qualifications and experience